franco-ruggeri/covid19-detection/README.md

 ```
 However, in this case you have to provide the trained models to the application.
 You can decide either to download the [best models we trained](https://drive.google.com/drive/folders/1x7_xh1xNcuvT8j29y7pTyk_3nrFHNZd2?usp=sharing) or to train your own models with the [command-line tools](3-command-line-suite).

+Also in case of Windows 10, you can download this [script](https://github.com/franco-ruggeri/dd2424-covid19-detection/blob/windows/scripts/R-NET.bat) and double click it from the folder you want to save the models.
+The script will install the package and download the models.
+Then you have to launch the application from command prompt as shown in step 2.

 ## 2. Application
 If you have done the recommended installation, you can launch the application by searching it among the applications.
 Otherwise, you can launch it from the terminal:
 ```